SOLUTIONS and CLIMATE ACTION: Get Started TODAY!

 Do you have questions about how your FOOD choices are impacting the environment?

-Reach out to Abby for more ways to incorporate mindful practices into your FOOD diet!
+Reach out to Stephanie for more ways to incorporate mindful practices into your FOOD diet!

 Solution #6: ENERGY